50 Interesting Facts About Austria You Didn’t Know

 3. The largest ice cave in the world can be found in Werfen.
 It extends for almost 42 kilometers.

-4. Even though Austria is very small, it shares borders with eight other countries: Germany, Czech Republic, Slovakia, Hungary, Slovenia, Italy, Switzerland, and Liechtenstein.
+4. Even though Austria is very small, it shares borders with eight other countries: Germany, the Czech Republic, Slovakia, Hungary, Slovenia, Italy, Switzerland, and Liechtenstein.

 5. Austria is one of the world’s most eco-friendly countries – about 63% of waste is recycled and most of the electricity comes through the use of renewable energy sources.